Korakuen Hall: History

 Dave Leduc sweeping opponent at Lethwei in Japan 2 inside the Korakuen Hall.

 On April 16, 1962, the Korakuen Hall was officially opened with a capacity of approximately 2,000 people.
 It is located inside the Tokyo Dome City, one of Tokyo's biggest attractions.
 The venue hosted the boxing events for the 1964 Summer Olympics.

 On March 30, 1993, the Japanese kickboxing promotion K-1 held its first event K-1 Sanctuary I at Korakuen Hall.

+On August 11, 1996, Extreme Championship Wrestling (ECW) became the first American promotion to hold a professional wrestling show at the venue with ECW vs. IWA vs. True FMW: Total War, a cross-promotional event with IWA Japan, being the promotion's first show in the country.

-In March 2011, as the hall suffered structural damage in the Tōhoku earthquake.
-Events including a World Boxing Council triple female world title fight were postponed or canceled.
+In March 2011, as the hall suffered structural damage in the Tōhoku earthquake, events including a World Boxing Council triple female world title fight were postponed or canceled.
 The repair work was completed on March 18.
 The Hall was closed until the next day, then gradually resumed a variety of events.

 On October 27, 2016, the hall became the chosen venue for the International Lethwei Federation Japan.
 The Lethwei Grand Prix Japan 2016 was the first event of the promotion held at the venue.

 On August 2, 2025, two boxers were gravely injured in separate fights during the Dynamic Glove on U-Next card and died from injuries sustained in those contests days later, resulting in a national edict prohibiting boxing matches from lasting longer than 10 rounds.
 Officials also planned to adopt Nevada-style weight cutting regulations.